w5xd/PacketThermostat/Assembly.md

 boxes for ZX and W) and also install a jumper in the ZX and W boxes, and, for a single source, it makes no difference which jumper position you choose.

-In both the ZX and W boxes, a jumper must be placed from the center hole to either the one above (Rx) or the one below (Rz).
+To repeat: in both the ZX and W boxes, a jumper must be placed from the center hole to either the one above (Rx) or the one below (Rz).

 If your furnace has split power, then you have to know which thermostat wires need to be powered